njobanputra/hmc-e155-portfolio/README.md

-This repository creates the quarto portfolio for the E155 class.
+This repository creates Nina's quarto portfolio for the E155 class.
+It holds lab reports, images, and reflection posts.